microsoft/CNTK/Documentation/current_iteration.md

 ### Updates
 - Updated CNTK's ONNX import/export to use ONNX 1.2 spec.
 - Major update to how batch and sequence axes are handled in export and import.
 As a result, the complex scenarios and edge cases are handled accurately.
+- Added support for exporting and importing Float16 models.
 - Updated CNTK's ONNX `BatchNormalization` op export/import to latest spec.
 - Added model domain to ONNX model export.
 - Improved error reporting during import and export of ONNX models.